Does Dry Cleaning Eliminate Body Odour? Here’s What You Should Know

 You can help reduce odours with these simple but powerful habits:

-• Brush or shake out coats regularly to prevent dust and dirt that can trap smells
+- Brush or shake out coats regularly to prevent dust and dirt from trapping smells.

-• Use wardrobe fresheners such as activated charcoal bags or baking soda pouches to absorb lingering odours
+- Use wardrobe fresheners, such as activated charcoal bags or baking soda pouches, to absorb lingering odours.s

-• Keep your laundry basket fresh by airing it out or using liners to avoid smells transferring back to clothes
+- Keep your laundry basket fresh by airing it out or using liners to prevent odours from transferring back to your clothes.

 Real-Life Examples